ClusterlessHQ/clusterless/README.md

 Where the intent isn't to have functional parity across substrates, but to ease secure and reliable interoperability between them.

 By leveraging native pay-as-you-go primitives, no runtimes or dedicated services need to be managed.

-Zero data arriving, zero costs (other than storage).
+Zero data arriving means zero costs (other than storage for historical data).

 Currently supported cloud substrates: